rise8-us/simple-api/README.md

 This is built as an example simple CRUD Python API, using Flask, Yoyo-migrations, Postgresql, and Pypika.

+## Features
+- Query the database and use exact search
+- Insert new records into database using JSON
+- Modify existing rows in db
+- URL Argument validation
+- Request Body validation for PUT and POST requests

 ## Dev

 Install Docker and Python version 3.11